-2.5 Physical Design
+1.8 Physical Design

 A design change process for the control, management, evaluation, release, completion and implementation of changes to Best Theratronics drawings and documents is implemented.
 In 2020, Best Theratronics applied for a CNSC Class II Facility construction licence to prepare a pre-existing bunker for development and testing of Class II equipment.
-Modification plans were submitted to the CNSC for review in April and a pre-construction inspection was completed in November.
-The work associated with this project progresses under the design change process.
+Modification plans were submitted to the CNSC for review in April 2020, and a pre-construction inspection was completed in November 2020.
+The development and testing work associated with this project progresses under the design change process.

-2.6 Fitness for Service
+1.9 Fitness for Service

-2.6.1 Effectiveness of Maintenance and Testing Programs
+1.9.1 Effectiveness of Maintenance and Testing Programs

 Best Theratronics maintains an inventory of radiation survey meters, radiation area monitors, and personal digital reading dosimeters.
 Monthly checks of these instruments are completed to ensure all radiation monitoring equipment are in good working condition and not past their calibration due dates.
-In 2020, all required equipment were maintained and made available in good working order.
-In the event that operational deficiencies were discovered, immediate repairs were completed to prevent potential health and safety issues.
+In 2021, all required equipment were maintained and made available in good working order.
+In the event that operational deficiencies were discovered, immediate repairs were completed to prevent potential health and safety issues, or units were retired if repairs were deemed to not be cost effective.

 Preventative maintenance on production equipment is performed at regularly scheduled intervals determined by the usage, operation history, and manufacturers' recommendations where available.
 Maintenance schedules are maintained for each piece of equipment and are reviewed quarterly for completeness.
-In 2020, there were no issues related to the operation of any of the manufacturing equipment.
+In 2021, there were no issues related to the operation of any of the manufacturing equipment.

 In addition, Best Theratronics assesses its facility on an on-going basis through monthly Health & Safety inspections, general review of the facility and as concerns are presented from employees.
-Roof replacement was completed in October 2020.
-No other modifications to the facility were made in 2020.

-2.6.2 Effectiveness of Aging Management Strategies
+1.9.2 Effectiveness of Aging Management Strategies